 What if the weather is bad on the day of our session?

-I always recommend waiting until the day of your session to decide whether we should postpone or not.
-The weather changes so much, it's always best to wait and see!
+I always wait until the day of your session to decide whether we should postpone or not.
+The weather forecast can drastically change from one day to the next!

 If the weather ends up being rainy, snowy or exceptionally hot/cold I'm always happy to reschedule your session free of charge.